-In small organizations, senior leaders have an opportunity to provide individual and personal encouragement through providing up-to-date technology and software, to writing notes for extraordinary work, to promoting individuals to more responsible positions.
+In small organizations, senior leaders provide individual and personal encouragement through providing up-to-date technology and software, to writing notes for extraordinary work, to promoting individuals to more responsible positions.

 11. How does senior leadership actively support and strengthen the communities in which your organization operates?
 Include how senior leaders determine areas of emphasis for organizational involvement and support and how senior leaders, the workforce and the organization contribute to improving these communities.